 Q: Where are the ritual guidelines found for celebrating the Corpus Christi Procession?

-“It is fitting,” the text continues, “that a Eucharistic procession begin after the Mass in which the host to be carried in the procession has been consecrated” (103).
+“It is desirable,” the text says, “that the procession with the Most Blessed Sacrament be held after the Mass in which the host to be carried in the procession has been consecrated” (103).

-Concerning the procession’s specifics, the rite encourages “stations where the Eucharistic blessing is given….
-Songs and prayers should be so directed that all proclaim their faith in Christ and direct their attention to the Lord alone” (104).
+Concerning the procession’s specifics, the rite encourages “stations where the Eucharistic blessing is given.
+Songs and prayers that are offered should be so ordered that all show their faith in Christ and direct their attention to the Lord alone” (104).

-The priest himself vests in a white cope, while “lights, incense, and the canopy under which the priest carrying the Blessed Sacrament walks should be used in accordance with local customs.
-It is fitting that the procession should go from one church to another.
-Nevertheless, if local circumstances require, the procession may return to the same church where it began.
-At the end of the procession, Benediction with the Blessed Sacrament should be given in the church where the procession ends….
-Then the Blessed Sacrament is reposed” (105-8).
+The priest himself vests in a white cope, while “lights, incense, and the canopy under which the Priest carrying the Sacrament walks should be used in accordance with local customs.
+It is desirable that the procession should go from one church to another.
+Nevertheless, if local circumstances suggest it, the procession may also return to the same church from which it began.
+At the end of the procession, benediction with the Most Blessed Sacrament is imparted in the church where the procession ends….
+Then the Most Blessed Sacrament is reposed” (105-8).